Home

 Now, wireless torque sensing is totally taking over from the older technology where slip rings, used to transfer power and torque signals, would often wear out or become unreliable if exposed to dirt and grease.

-There are two main types of wireless torque sensors.
+There are two main types of wireless torque sensors

 Here’s a quick description on what torque is, but if you know already, just skip to the next heading.